 The next hurdle we face is encouraging people to *reapply* their SPF during the day, especially for those who wear makeup.
 Normalising wearing sunscreen every single day (not just at the beach!) is tough in itself but encouraging people to carry their SPF with them to reapply it over makeup is even harder.

-Luckily, thanks to English, we have discovered an easy way to reapply SPF over makeup without mucking up your foundation.
+Thanks to Hannah English, we have discovered an easy way to reapply SPF over makeup without mucking up your foundation.
 And, it all comes down to a trusty sponge.
 English recommends reapplying sunscreen using the Juno & Co Microfibre Velvet Sponge, which you can purchase at MECCA for $10, as it “doesn’t absorb like a Beautyblender would”.

 “It [the sunscreen] just presses it back into your skin, so you’re not gonna lose product because obviously, we want to get as much sun protection as we can,” English said on her Instagram Stories.